Felix404-student/RandomWordFinder/README.md

 # RandomWordFinder
 Python utility for retrieving words from text files

-Word Finder: finds random words from a dictionary.\n
+Word Finder: finds random words from a dictionary.

 Special Word Finder skips blank lines and comments.